Get Enough (Ivy song): Critical reception

 "Get Enough" was highlighted by critics due to Durand's vocals and its simple production.
 Vickie Gilmer and Ira Robbins of Trouser Press were impressed by the singer's vocal delivery on the track.
 The pair claimed that her "airy, petal-soft lilt and the music's toned-down pop bounce make it forever Ivy".
 Billboard's Larry Flick reviewed the CD single as part of his "Single Reviews: Rock Tracks" column.
 He wrote that Durand's "seductive French accent seeps through a suspiciously sugar-sweet delivery", and noted that her delivery comes off "pure as dirt, but cool nonetheless".
 British newspaper Melody Maker named "Get Enough" a "Single of the Week" in 1994.

 Live appearances

 In order to promote "Get Enough", Ivy performed at several music festivals and made several concert appearances.
 Serving as the opening act for English band Gene, the trio performed "Get Enough" (along with "Shallow" and "Don't Believe a Word") at Union Square in San Francisco on July 21, 1995.
 Aurore Bacmann from Twee Kitten noted that the rendition was "very good" and "never too loud, but pleasantly enough to distract you from your grim thoughts and worries".
-Additional performances with varying set lists occurred the same day at the Wherehouse Records headquarters, where Durand allowed the audience to request certain songs, and at the Rasputin Records music shop in Berkeley, California, the following afternoon.
+Additional performances with varying set lists occurred the same day at Wherehouse Records on Powell Street, where Durand allowed the audience to request certain songs, and at Rasputin Records in Berkeley, California, the following afternoon.